Haitham4/SPRINT/README.md

 You need g++ compiler, OpenMP(http://openmp.org/wp/) library(if you want to run the program in parallel), and boost(http://www.boost.org/) library(only for compute_HSPs)

-1. Enter the directory SPRINT/
+1. Enter the directory of SPRINT

 2.
  * to compile the serial version of compute_HSPs type "make compute_HSPs_serial" (require g++, boost library)